 The score is no longer the accuracy (fraction correct), it's now the coefficient of determination (\(r^2\)).

 A \(k\)-nearest neighbours regressor: find the \(k\) nearest training points and use their values to make a prediction.
-Usually take the mean of the \(k\) points, but could be weighted mean, median, etc.
+Take the mean of the \(k\) points and that's the

 from sklearn.neighbors import KNeighborsRegressor model = KNeighborsRegressor(5) model.fit(X_train, y_train) print(model.score(X_valid, y_valid))

-A random forest regressor: instead of decision being a category, put a predicted numeric value at each leaf of each tree.
+A random forest regressor: instead of decision being a category, put a numeric value at each leaf of each tree, and that's the prediction.
 Average the values given by the trees in the forest to make a prediction.

 from sklearn.ensemble import RandomForestRegressor model = RandomForestRegressor(30, max_depth=4) model.fit(X_train, y_train) print(model.score(X_valid, y_valid))